nevrome/HAAM.poseidon.intro.1h.2024/README.md

 trident survey -d day3_pkg
 ```

+> [!NOTE]
-Note that this package is compiled from the Poseidon aadr-archive, which mirrors the AADR dataset and has some special properties.
+> This package is compiled from the Poseidon aadr-archive, which mirrors the AADR dataset and has some special properties.
 The AADR .anno columns don't map perfectly to the Poseidon .janno columns.

 ### Creating a package as a subset of another one